Using the NCCL Net plugin API#

 or irecv

-, NCCL will call the regMr
+, NCCL calls the regMr

 function on

-will be used to unregister buffers.
+is used to unregister buffers.

 In certain conditions, iflush

-will be called after a receive calls completes to allow the network
+call completes to allow the network

-To close the connections NCCL will call closeListen
+To close the connections, NCCL calls closeListen

 to close the object returned by listen